How I Calibrated My Hotwire for Foam Cutting

 The stainless steel tension spring plays a critical role: as the Nichrome wire heats up, it expands slightly, which would otherwise cause the wire to sag or loosen.
 The spring automatically compensates for that expansion, keeping the hotwire under consistent tension throughout the cut.
 This helps maintain straight cuts and prevents the wire from bending or warping mid-operation.

-This setup, combined with the use of alligator clip cables, gave me the flexibility to connect the power supply to any section of the wire, allowing me to experiment with different active cutting lengths without rewiring the whole rig.
+This setup, combined with the use of alligator clip cables, gave me the flexibility to connect the power supply to any section of the wire, allowing me to experiment with different active lengths of the wire without the need to cut it or rewiring the whole rig.

 Initial Power Test (20 cm Segment)

 To play it safe, I began with only 20 cm of Nichrome wire between the alligator clips.
-I switched on the power supply at 3V and noticed a current draw of 0.72A.
-This confirmed the resistance range I measured earlier — around 4.17 ohms — matching the expected behaviour of the wire over that length.
+I switched on the power supply at 3V and noticed a current draw of 0.90A.
+This confirmed the resistance range I measured earlier — around 3.33 ohms — matching the expected resistance of the wire at this length (approximate of 3.06 Ohms).

 The wire barely heated at this voltage, so I gradually increased the voltage while carefully monitoring the wire’s behaviour.
 At around 6V, I began feeling noticeable heat along the wire surface.